Optimal (degree+1)-Coloring in Congested Clique: ColorTrial and SubSample

 \subsection{Properties of $G_2$}

-Here we consider a lemma (\Cref{lem:properties}) which explains what properties the graph $G_2$ has.
+Here we give a lemma (\Cref{lem:properties}) specifying properties of the graph $G_2$.
 Recall that $G_2$ is the graph of successful nodes that results from running \textsc{ColorTrial} and \textsc{SubSample} on our input graph, and it is the input graph to our main coloring procedure \textsc{BucketColor} in \Cref{sec:buck}.
 Here, we show that each node in $G_2$ has sufficient slack to be colored in $O(1)$ rounds by \textsc{BucketColor}.

 \begin{lemma} For any $v\in G_2$, either $p_{G_2}(v) \ge d_{G_2}(v)+\frac 14 d_{G_2}(v)^{0.9} $, or $|N_{G_2}^-(v)|\ge \frac 13d_{G_2}(v)$. \end{lemma}